MitchMedeiros/MLCompare/README.md

 # Overview

-This project seeks to compare multiple different machine learning models on the same dataset and provide a description of each through visualizations with Plotly Dash.
+This project seeks to compare perform a meta-study of multiple different machine learning models across publicly available datasets on Kaggle.
+The results and details of the data sources are described through visualizations with Plotly Dash.

 The models compared are: